AwsAyyash/BankAccountKata/README.md

 # BankAccountKata

 ## Overview
 BankAccountKata is a full-stack application consisting of a backend server with a RESTful API built using Express and TypeScript, a database, and a frontend developed with React, TypeScript, Fluent UI, and Vite.
-The project includes all bonus tasks and features robust search functionality.
+The project includes all bonus tasks and features with robust search functionality.

 ## Features
 - **Backend**: